Being One in God

 Slaves, in reverent fear of God submit yourselves to your masters, not only to those who are good and considerate, but also to those who are harsh.
 For it is commendable if someone bears up under the pain of unjust suffering because they are conscious of God.

-The roadmap of the submit/love balance remains true in His word, but needs to be understood by the spirit, applied in a far different way than the history of its use in religion.
-Women have and continue to suffer much disrespect and abuse in religious circles.
-Some blame all women for Eve’s deception, for causing sexual immorality, considered less than, even viewed as servants to men.
+The roadmap of the submit/love balance needs to be understood by the spirit, applied in a far different way than the history of its misuse in religion.
+Women have and continue to suffer disrespect and abuse in religious circles.
+Some blame all women for Eve’s deception, for causing sexual immorality, considering women less than, even viewed as servants to men.
 How can this possibly fit with the heart of God, Who is love and mercy, truth and justice?

 “...not in the way of eye-service [working only when someone is watching you and only] to please men, but as slaves of Christ, doing the will of God from your heart; rendering service with goodwill, as to the Lord, and not [only] to men,” Ephesians 6:6-7 Amplified